 If you want to compare SMS and email in a welcome series, or are just starting to collect subscribers, you can create a Welcome flow.
 Options include creating a Welcome flow using an example in the Flow Library or building one from scratch.
 If you have a welcome series currently set up, you could also clone that flow and then set it to draft mode.
 You need to clone the original flow because a profile cannot go through a list-triggered flow twice.
 If a profile previously signed up for your emails and thus went through the Welcome flow, they wouldn’t go through it again when consenting to SMS marketing.

 Create a list-triggered flow based on when someone is added to your Newsletter list.
 After the trigger, add a Conditional Split that divides recipients by whether they’ve consented to receive SMS or not.
 Note that if you have already added messages to the flow, the split will automatically move these to the Yes path.
+For the first message, it is often better to send an SMS.
+Text messages are viewed more quickly than emails, having an SMS as your first message allows you to establish a near-instantaneous connection with the recipient.

 Next, drag another Conditional Split condition and place it to be first in the Yes path.
 Set it to be Random sample with a 50% split.
 This split allows you to make sure that sending SMS messages is right for your audience.
 To do so effectively, it’s important to compare their performance against emails for the same group of people (i.e., those who signed up for SMS marketing), as comparing the two messaging channels against all profiles could lead to significantly skewed results.